KoolineSolutions/Ecommerce---Backend/README.md

 ### 3. Environment Variables Setup

-Create a `.env` file in the root of the project and add the following:
+Add the following in config.env file in backend/config:

 ```env
 PORT=4000